arcualberta/AudioSegmentation/README.md

 [modelPath] and [filePath] are the path to the trained model file and the path to the audio file to be processed.

-- The output will be print to stdout, and it will be a list of zeros and ones, which is the segmentation result.
+The output will be print to stdout, and it will be a list of zeros and ones, which is the segmentation result.
 (0 stands for voice, 1 stands for noise) Each single number represents the audio chunk of the model's step size in order.

-- If an 'unknown format" error message pops up during the process, this is probably due to sampling rate of a audio file is higher than 48K is not supported.
+If an 'unknown format" error message pops up during the process, this is probably due to sampling rate of a audio file is higher than 48K is not supported.
 In this case, try to uncomment all of the commented code and redo the process.

+# Run the processing script with fomratted output

+- python script.py [modelPath] [filePath] [stepSize]

+Command line arguments are the same with the older version script except for an extra argument [stepSize] which must be the stepSize of the tranied model.
+Wrong step size in the command line argument will lead to incorrect output.

+The output will be print to stdout, its format will be the same as the following sample output:

+- 0.00 - 0.35 : Voice, 0.35 - 3.40 : Noise

+The float number's time unit is minute, for example 0.50 means 30 sec, 1.5 means 1 min and 30 sec.